 Sometimes, you just have to trust the process.
 While self-critique is necessary to become a better dancer, it can also be hindering for you to realise your full potential.
 All it takes is to show up and do the best you can.
 After that, the rest will happen.

 I love spending time in the theatre and performing.
 However, I still enjoy doing a nice class and definitely will continue to take classes after I retire.
 I’ve always found rehearsing or creating new works challenging.
 Maybe I’m just a bit impatient.

 Performing Quintett by William Forsythe was a huge honour for me and I felt very grown up dancing it.
 Fun fact – just before we started to learn Quintett I ran into William Forsythe in a restaurant in Dresden and we ended up chatting about the work.
 Also performing Gabrielle Nankivell’s Wildebeest was a great experience in terms of letting the character take over on stage.

 I’ve been dancing professionally for nearly 14 years.
 It is simply time.
 Also I feel if I need to reinvent myself that the time is now.
 Unfortunately, a dancer’s career is short and I feel I have achieved more than I could have ever imagined.

 The companionship of a dance company is beautiful and I will miss it.
 I’m curious what other unsuspected aspects of the job I will miss.
 Certainly the buzz of a good performance will be irreplaceable.

 I feel surprisingly calm and at ease.
 But I’m sure there will be a few emotional moments saying goodbye.

 I’m looking forward to making my own schedule for a while and have several things I would like to try.
 Teaching will certainly be one of them as I do enjoy it greatly.

-Bernhard Knauer has been a dancer with Sydney Dance Company since 2010.
-Visit his page here to read his bio and find out more.
-His final performances will be for New Breed 2018 at Carriageworks.
+Bernhard Knauer was a dancer with Sydney Dance Company from 2010-2018.
+His final performances were at New Breed 2018 at Carriageworks.